Your cat might not be using the litter box for the first time, yet you see them vomiting afterward.

 5. Anxiety and Stress

-This might sound irrelevant to your baby, but cats have an insane correspondence when it comes to emotional and physical aspects.
+This may seem irrelevant to your cat, but cats have a strong connection between their emotional and physical states.

 Your cat can vomit due to stress.
-If you have a new cat or pet at home, ensure you give your cat space.
+If you have a new cat or pet at home, ensure your cat has space to adjust.

 Try to keep your cat in a quiet, safe environment and calm them.
-You can spend time with your cat, make them feel safe, and treat them with love and care.
+Spend time with your cat, make them feel secure, and treat them with love and care.

 6. Medical Conditions